Developing healthy spiritual habits leads to healthy finances

 Of course, the Bible can’t address every situation we encounter.
 Sometimes the answer isn’t clear and we’re uncertain how to move forward.

-When you feel stuck and don’t know which way to turn, one of the best things you can do is go straight to the Boss Himself.
-He’s got all the answers.
+When you feel overwhelmed with your finances and don’t know which way to turn, one of the best things you can do is pray for guidance.

-Daily prayer is a great habit to build in your life.
 I (try) to pray every day for my kids, our health, for others, for the future, and for wisdom.
-Because I don’t know what tomorrow holds, but I do know who holds tomorrow.
+Because, I don’t know what tomorrow holds, but I do know who holds tomorrow.

 2. Forgive yourself and others